What’s New With Aboard?

 - Did you know you can make cards without adding a URL?

 - Did you know that you can drag and drop cards between stacks?

 - Did you know that there’s chat built in, once you invite someone to your board?

 - Did you know that you can chat?

 We’re hiding a lot of power, which is the right thing to do—people have enough software in their life, and we should wait patiently until they need us—but we need to tell people that the power is there, so they know.
 But people are busy.
 I mean I doubt you even read this far down the newsletter.
 So we’re figuring that out.
 All advice welcomed.

 Aboard lets people organize data so they can act on it.
 We don’t have a perfect punchy tagline that encapsulates that yet.

 Maybe the next newsletter can be about how scary that word “data” is, and how we’re trying to make it less scary (which is why “data” looks like “bookmarks” in Aboard).

 Getting Help and Giving Feedback

 We’d love to know how we’re doing, what drives you bananas.
-Feel free to hit reply and let us know.
 It’s all a gift at this point.
-You can also just email me at firstname.lastname@example.org.
-Whatever works.
+You can email us at firstname.lastname@example.org.